NixOS/rfcs/rfcs/0127-issues-warnings.md

   - Automatically removing packages based on time will likely require providing more information whether it is safe to do so or not.
 - > If the advisories were a list, and we also added them for modules, maybe we could auto-generate most release notes, and move release notes closer to the code they change. [[source]](https://discourse.nixos.org/t/pre-rfc-package-advisories/19509/4)
   - Issues can certainly be automatically integrated into the release notes somehow.
 However, this alone would not allow us to move most of our release notes into the packages, because for many release entries breaking eval would be overkill.
-- There has been discussion about introducing "tracing aliases", aliases that don't `throw` by default.
+- There has been discussion about introducing "tracing aliases"; aliases that don't `throw` by default.
 Such an implementation may make use of the problem infrastructure.